1-Athira-J/WarmCup-Cafe/README.md

 # WarmCup-Cafe
-A website for my imaginary cafe.
+Building a website for my imaginary cafe.
+This project is a work in progress.
+Currently focusing on polishing the frontend before working on the backend.

+This project was inspired while doing the FreeCodeCamps Responsive Web Design Course.